I have a new FEIN/Tax ID; how does that affect my TaxJar account?

 In many cases, you may need to track the final sales data under the previous Tax ID/business name before closing the first account.
 In this scenario, we recommend taking the following steps:

 - Ideally, any Linked Accounts you connect to the new TaxJar account should not contain old data from a previous company.
-But, if the new business is still connected to a Linked Account that contains data from the previous business, you can exclude sales from the previous business from the Reports in the new account by setting the nexus start date in your State Settings to have the system ignore those previous transactions.
+But, if the new business is still connected to a Linked Account that contains data from the previous business, you can exclude sales from the previous business from the Reports in the new account by setting the nexus start date of the new entity in your State Settings.
+This will force the Reports to ignore those previous transactions.

-- If you are using AutoFile, you'll need to enroll in AutoFile in the new account with the new details for the business.
+- If you are using AutoFile or plan to have AutoFile submit returns for the new entity, you'll need to enroll in AutoFile in the new account with the new business details, including the new tax ID number.

-Please note that if you attempt to switch business names/entities/Tax ID's in a single account, this can adversely affect your Sales Tax Reports, as well as any returns that our system attempts to AutoFile.
+If you attempt to switch business names/entities/Tax ID's within a single account, and you do not create a new account for the new entity, this can adversely affect your Sales Tax Reports, as well as any returns that our system attempts to AutoFile.

 - If that happens, you'll need to contact the state's DOR and work with them to have any returns AutoFiled under the previous tax ID/business name/entity applied to the new Tax ID or business name/entity.